dwavesystems/demos/satellite-placement/README.rst

 Satellite Placement Demo
 ========================
-A demo on how to group a set of satellites into constellations of size x, such that the average coverage of each constellation is maximized.
+Suppose you have a set of ``N`` satellites and ``k`` targets on Earth that you want to observe.
+Each of your satellites has varying capabilities for Earth observation; in particular, the amount of ground that they can observe for a set amount of time is different.
+Since there are ``k`` targets, you would like to have ``k`` constellations to monitor said targets.
+How do you group your satellites into ``k`` constellations such that the average coverage of each constellation is maximized?
+This is the question that we will be addressing in this demo!

-An alternate interpretation of this code could be: how do you group your class of students into teams of size x, such that you maximize the average performance of each team?
+Note: in this demo we are assuming that ``N`` is a multiple of ``k``.

 Usage
 -----